datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 First, you make use of the `.predict()` method.
 You provide it the model (`my_tree_one`), the values of features from the dataset for which predictions need to be made (`test`).
 To extract the features we will need to create a numpy array in the same way as we did when training the model.
 However, we need to take care of a small but important problem first.
 There is a missing value in the Fare feature that needs to be imputed.

 Next, you need to make sure your output is in line with the submission requirements of Kaggle: a csv file with exactly 418 entries and two columns: `PassengerId` and `Survived`.
-So you need to make a new data frame using `DataFrame()`, and create a csv file using `to_csv()` method from Pandas.
+Then use the code provided to make a new data frame using `DataFrame()`, and create a csv file using `to_csv()` method from Pandas.

 *** =instructions
 - Impute the missing value for Fare in row 153 with the median of the column.
 - Make a prediction on the test set using the `.predict()` method and `my_tree_one`.
 Assign the result to `my_prediction`.
 - Create a data frame `my_solution` containing the solution and the passenger ids from the test set.
 Make sure the solution is in line with the standards set forth by Kaggle by naming the column appropriately.
-- Turn your solution into a csv file with the name `my_solution.csv`, ready for submission.
-Do not forget to set the `index_label` argument to `["PassengerId"]` to make sure you comply with the Kaggle submission format.

 *** =hint